sdiehl/write-you-a-haskell/001_basics.md

 ---------

 If any of these concepts are unfamiliar, there are some external resources that will try to explain them.
-The most thorough is probably the Standard course lecture notes.
+The most thorough is probably the Stanford course lecture notes.

 * [Stanford CS240h](http://www.scs.stanford.edu/14sp-cs240h/) by Bryan O'Sullivan, David Terei